 Decision #4: Using sqlx in order to reduce maybe 1000 lines of Go code

-Decision #5: Store the SQL queries in a lookup database to further reduce Go code.
+Decision #5: Store the SQL queries in a lookup database

 If the endpoint (route) is the same as the query id, you can easily store 1000 queries and maintain them without restarting the Go executable.
 Using pgAdmin it is simple to add an endpoint and a SQL query.
 Besides this is way simpler to test the query in pgAdmin at the same time as you create the query.
 This reduces the code in Go, which is harder to maintain than pgAdmin.

-Decision #6: Try to use dynamic endpoints for maintainability and reducing Go code
+Decision #6: Use dynamic endpoints for maintainability

 Fixed endpoints must be a nightmare to maintain in a text based IDE.
 Either you have Loong code OR many separate packages.
 In my test with only 2 endpoints it has been hard to maintain.
 As the endpoint is the same as the stored SQL it is simple to find out if it is a legal endpoint or not.